Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

+\begin{remark} A perfectly similar argument exhibits the canonical action of the Atiyah groupoid on the total space of an associated $V$-bundle.
+Namely, if $\rho\colon V/\!/G \to \mathbf{B}G$ denotes the $G$-action on $V$, then we have the following pasting of homotopy pullback diagrams

+and the left square exhibits the canonical action of $\mathrm{At}(P)$ on $P \times_G V$.
+Passing to global sections, this returns the action of the group of bisections of the Atiyah groupoid on the space of sections of $P \times_G V\to X$. \end{remark}

-In view of theorem \ref{TheAutomorphismInSliceExtension}, and example \ref{GroupExtension} we may ask for a cocycle that classifies the higher Atiyah extension.
-This can not exist on all of $\mathbf{Aut}(X)$, in general, but just on the part that is in the 1-image of the projection from bisections: \begin{definition} For $P \to X$ a $G$-principal $\infty$-bundle, write $\mathbf{Aut}_P(X) \in \mathrm{Grp}(\mathbf{H})$ for the full sub-$\infty$-group of the automorphism $\infty$-group of $X$ on those elements that have a lift to an autoequivalence of $P$, hence the 1-image of the right map in prop. \ref{TheAutomorphismInSliceExtension}:
+In view of the discussion in Section \ref{GroupExtension} we may ask for a $\infty$-group cocycle that classifies the higher Atiyah extension.
+This will not exist on all of $\mathbf{Aut}(X)$, in general, but just on the 1-image of the morphism $\mathbf{Aut}_{\mathbf{H}}(\nabla^0)\to \mathbf{Aut}(X)$, i.e., in more colloquial terms, on the subgroup of $\mathbf{Aut}(X)$ consisting of automorphisms of $X$ that admit a lift to an auto equivalence of the principal $G$-bundle $P$.
+We denote by $ \mathbf{Aut}_P(X)$ this subgroup, i.e., we write